TheCbac/MICA-Desktop/GeorgeUpdates_README.md

     * But, it is difficult to debug this because electron isn't opening the development tools anymore after the application is built.

-    5) DevTools don't open after project is built, even if webPreferences.devTools is set to true and mainwindow.webContents.openDevTools() is called.
+    5) Bug - DevTools don't open after project is built, even if webPreferences.devTools is set to true and mainwindow.webContents.openDevTools() is called.

+    6) While looking into the error with the image filepaths, I found out how to change the application's icon:
+      * Go into micaReactElectron/resources and change the icon files.
+Change the icon.icns, icon.ico, and icon.png to the desired icon and
+        * electron-builder will automatically use these files as the new icon.
+      * Note: I added a fake icon just as a proof-of-concept.

 # Additional Notes